 - 1. Students will evaluate their own group process skills and that of their group members on a weekly basis using the Group Skills Evaluation Tool (see Appendix A). - 2.
 Formal group feedback will be given at mid-term (formative evaluation) using the Group Skills Evaluation Tool.
 The format for giving and receiving feedback will be decided by the group.
 It is important that group members receive accurate feedback at this time so that they are able to formulate a plan to improve problem areas. - 3.
-The final mark will be determined by averaging the tutor's mark (50%) and the students mark (50%) for a total of 15% of the course mark.
+The final mark will be determined by averaging the tutor's mark (50%) and the student's mark (50%) for a total of 15% of the course mark.
 Criteria related to attendance and evaluation will be solely marked by the tutor.
 The tutor reserves the right to remove any evaluation form that is inappropriate.

-B. Problem Solving Exam - 15% of total
+B. Mid-Term Problem Solving Exam - 20% of total

 The problem solving exam will be based on the first health situation discussed.
 Situations in the exam will not be limited to the specific situation provided in the data sheet.
 For example, you are expected to learn about diabetes which includes both Type 1 and Type 2, so either type may be tested.
+The format will be multiple choice and/or short answer responses.